h4x-Shivam/VerdictX/README.md

 ## Current limitations

 **Data Reliability Risks:**
 It relies heavily on free data sources like yfinance and web-scraping (for news).
-If Yahoo Finance or news portals change their web structures or enforce strict rate limits, the data pipeline could temporarily break or provide delayed metrics.
+If yfinance or news portals change their web structures or enforce strict rate limits, the data pipeline could temporarily break or provide delayed metrics.

 **Analysis Latency:**
 Because it runs a complex multi-agent system (triggering Sentiment, Bull, Bear, and Judge LLMs sequentially), generating a full research report can take 30 to 60 seconds.